seulba/CEG3006-Project-Group-8/README.md

 </details>
 <details>
 <summary><strong>Khee Xuan</strong></summary>
 Throughout the project, I contributed actively alongside my teammates in developing and refining our V2P system.
 I was involved in multiple aspects of the project, including researching relevant technologies and concepts to ensure that our ideas were accurate and applicable to real-world scenarios.
 I also contributed to the development and refinement of system diagrams, as well as drafting several decision logs and refining others to ensure consistency across the project.
 In addition, I was involved in reviewing different parts of the work and validating our explanations so that they remained logical and aligned with the overall system design.
 During discussions, I worked closely with my teammates to evaluate ideas, identify potential gaps, and improve our solution.
 Overall, I contributed across various areas of the project and supported the team in ensuring that our final design was well-structured, coherent, and realistic.
+This project  helped me to better understand how each part of a project must align to create a coherent and realistic solution and good teamwork is not just about dividing tasks, but about communication, and helping one another.
 </details>
 <details>
 <summary><strong>Zelda Chua</strong></summary>